The direct sum of $q$-matroids: Intuitive try for the direct sum

 \subsection{First definition and properties}

 Let us make our first trial to define the direct sum.
-We start with the next definition, mimicking the classical case.
-We also prove some basic properties following from this definition.
-The definition will turn out to be not unique, but our final definition will satisfy the properties below.
+We start with a definition mimicking the classical case.
+We consider these properties desirable for the direct sum of $q$-matroids.
+We also prove some direct consequences of these properties.
+The properties from Definition \ref{def-directsum1} will turn out not to define a unique $q$-matroid, hence they are not sufficient for defining the direct sum of $q$-matroids.
+However, our final definition will satisfy these properties.